oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/prerequisites.md

 ##### Increase introspection job timeout

 The JRF domain home creation can take more time than the introspection job's default timeout.
 You should increase the timeout for the introspection job.
-Use the `configuration.introspectorJobActiveDeadlineSeconds` in your Domain resource to override the default with a value of at least 300 seconds (the default is 120 seconds).
+Use the `configuration.introspectorJobActiveDeadlineSeconds` in your Domain to override the default with a value of at least 300 seconds (the default is 120 seconds).
 Note that the `JRF` versions of the Domain YAML files that are provided in `/tmp/mii-sample/domain-resources` already set this value.

-##### Important considerations for RCU model attributes, Domain resource attributes, and secrets
+##### Important considerations for RCU model attributes, Domain fields, and secrets

 To allow Model in Image to access the database and OPSS wallet, you must create an RCU access secret containing the database connect string, user name, and password that's referenced from your model and an OPSS wallet password secret that's referenced from your Domain before deploying your domain.
 It's also necessary to define an `RCUDbInfo` stanza in your model.